Non-response models for Wave 2

 The wave 2 cross-sectional weight was then constructed by multiplying the relevant base weight (e.g. b_psnenus_xw in the case of b_indpxus_xw) by the inverse of the model-predicted propensity of conditional response.
 The relevant base weight already included some individual-level characteristics in its construction, notably age and sex as recorded at wave 1.

-Updated by Dharmi Kapadia over 5 years ago
+Updated by Dharmi Kapadia about 8 years ago

 Some months ago, I asked about which weight share method was used to construct cross sectional weights at Wave 2.
 Peter Lynn kindly responded to me, stating it was Lavallee's method.